-Lynn Gail is a travel photographer based in Perth, Western Australia.
-Her photographic work is produced by various travel magazines and she is represented by the world’s leading photographic agency, Getty Images - The Lonely Planet Collection and Robert Harding World Imagery.
+Lynn Gail is a travel photographer and writer based in Perth, Western Australia.
+Her photographic work is produced by various travel magazines and she is represented by the world’s leading photographic agency, Getty Images through the The Lonely Planet Collection and Robert Harding World Imagery.

-Lynn has a passion for making a soulful connection to the diverse cultures she meets throughout her journeys.
-As a travel photographer she feels compelled to capture a true essence of the people and places she encounters.
+Lynn has a passion for making a soulful connection with the diverse cultures she meets.
+As a travel photographer she feels compelled to capture the true essence of the people and places she encounters.
 She feels making a connection with her subjects, however brief, is important in producing images that reflect honesty in the patterns of people in their everyday lives.
-Assignments have taken her to the Cocos Keeling Islands, Christmas Island, Madagascar, Bali, Sardinia, Kenya, China, India, Lesser Sunda Islands, Spice Islands, Java, Indonesia and the remote homelands of the Aboriginal Yolngu people in the Northern Territory of Australia.
+Assignments have taken her to the Cocos Keeling Islands, Christmas Island, Madagascar, Bali, Sardinia, Kenya, China, India, Lesser Sunda Islands, Spice Islands, Java, Indonesia and the remote homelands of the Yolngu people in the Northern Territory.

 Seng Mah is a professional photography teacher and owner of Venture Photography Workshops.
 His teaching encompasses everything photographic -- from classes for absolute beginners to more advanced photographic techniques, including lighting, natural light portraiture, landscapes and image post-processing.